-These 16 “Sweet Sixteen” Birthday Party Ideas include fun, creative, budget savvy ways to celebrate any girl’s milestone birthday.
+This list of 16 “Sweet Sixteen” Birthday Party Ideas has fun, unique, budget-savvy ways to celebrate any girl’s milestone birthday.

 Update: This post was written in 2014 and reflected my older daughters’ tastes and the trends of the time.
 For an updated post on how my youngest and her friends did Sweet 16, I’ve written a new post, Sweet 16 Birthday Party Ideas (and Gift Guide) for 2018.
 It is much more on trend with girls today:-)

 Years ago (as in 2014) when my twin daughters were about to turn 16, I asked my sweet friend Kalee Baker for some party theme ideas.
 She was full of great ideas~all of which are below.
 Today, Kalee is doing large scale party planning; to lear more visit Kalee Baker Events.

 So check out the 16 ideas below.
 Please let me know if you find the perfect idea for your sweet 16 event.

 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!